Spanish phonology: Diphthongs and triphthongs

-Spanish also possesses triphthongs like /uei/ and, in dialects that use a second person plural conjugation, /iai/, /iei/, and /uai/ (e.g. buey, 'ox'; cambiáis, 'you change'; cambiéis, '(that) you may change'; and averiguáis, 'you ascertain').
+Spanish also possesses triphthongs like /uei/ and, in dialects that use a second-person plural conjugation, /iai/, /iei/, and /uai/ (e.g. buey, 'ox'; cambiáis, 'you change'; cambiéis, '(that) you may change'; and averiguáis, 'you ascertain').

 Prosody

 Spanish is usually considered a syllable-timed language.
-Even so, stressed syllables can be up to 50% longer in duration than non-stressed syllables.
+Even so, stressed syllables may be up to 50% longer in duration than non-stressed syllables.
 Although pitch, duration, and loudness contribute to the perception of stress, pitch is the most important in isolation.

-Primary stress occurs on the penultima (the next-to-last syllable) 80% of the time.
-The other 20% of the time, stress falls on the ultima and antepenultima (third-to-last syllable).
+Primary stress falls on the penultima (second-last syllable) 80% of the time.
+The other 20% of the time, stress falls on the ultima (last syllable) or on the antepenultima (third-last syllable).
+There are numerous minimal pairs that contrast solely in stress, such as [ˈsaβana] sábana ('sheet') and [saˈβana] sabana ('savannah'), as well as [ˈlimite] límite ('boundary'), [liˈmite] limite ('[that] they (sg.) limit') and [limiˈte] limité ('I limited').

-Nonverbs are generally stressed on the penultimate syllable for vowel-final words and on the final syllable of consonant-final words.
-Exceptions are marked orthographically (see below), whereas regular words are underlyingly phonologically marked with a stress feature [+stress].
+Nonverbs are generally stressed on the penultimate syllable if they end in a vowel, and on the final syllable if they end in a consonant.
+Exceptions are marked orthographically (see below), and regular words are underlyingly phonologically marked with a stress feature [+stress].
+There are exceptions to these tendencies, particularly learned words from Greek and Latin that feature antepenultimate stress.

-In addition to exceptions to these tendencies, particularly learned words from Greek and Latin that feature antepenultimate stress, there are numerous minimal pairs which contrast solely on stress such as sábana ('sheet') and sabana ('savannah'), as well as límite ('boundary'), limite ('[that] he/she limit') and limité ('I limited').